How to do standing wraps

 - Use thick quilts if you can.
 These are very forgiving and good to practice with.

-- Instead of needing another set of hands to catch the outer stable bandages that are rolling away, put the stable bandage inside the quilts before you even start.
-They just roll on as a unit then.
+- Instead of needing another set of hands to catch the outer stable bandages rolling away, put the stable bandage inside the quilts before you even start.
+They roll on as a unit.

 Roll them together.